gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 **Strengths:** large template gallery for common e-commerce and lifecycle journeys, native SMS action inside flows, AI content suggestions on paid plans, predictive segmentation on Premium.

-**Trade-offs:** Customer Journey Builder is paid-only — Free plan has no automation at all since mid-2025.
+**Trade-offs:** Customer Journey Builder is paid-only.
+Free plan has no automation at all since mid-2025.
 A/B testing inside flows requires Standard or higher.
 Predictive features require Premium.

 ### BlueFox Email